Live Crawler Services for Current Web Data

 The problem is not simply extracting a page.
 It is maintaining a dependable workflow that detects relevant information, turns it into a consistent structure, checks the result, and delivers it where a business team can act on it.

-Nenodata designs managed crawling workflows around the websites, pages, fields, and refresh requirements defined for each engagement.
+Nenodata designs managed crawling workflows around the websites, pages, fields, and refresh requirements defined for each engagement, using public, permissioned, or otherwise appropriate sources.

 The service can include source analysis, extraction configuration, handling of dynamic page elements, structured field mapping, cleaning, validation, monitoring, and delivery.